dev-academy-phase4/cs/week2/portfolio/scaffolding.md

 Clicking OK at this point will set off a lot of downloading and installing, much like a big NPM install!
 You'll end up looking at the `Project_Readme.html`, which is a standard file featuring links to various things you can do with ASP.NET.
 You can safely close this for now.

+## Updating packages

+It's a good idea to update to the latest stable versions of the packages in your solution.
+In Solution Explorer, right click on the `Portfolio` solution and choose _Manage NuGet Packages for Solution..._.
+Click _Update_, and wait for the available updates to finish loading.
+Check the _Select all packages_ box near the top left, and click _Update_.

+This will take quite awhile: good get-up-and-stretch moment!

 ## The test project

 We're going to need some unit tests.
 In the Solution Explorer, right click the Portfolio solution and choose _Add_ / _New Project..._.
 The Web Application project template will probably still be selected, but don't choose this: you want to click on _C#_ on the left hand side, and you'll see a whole lot of different options.
 Find _Class Library_ and click once on that, then enter the name _PortfolioTests_.